 The ad campaign for Warrens emphasized the film as a Belasco-Lasky collaboration.
 A legitimate theater pedigree was still a way to woo paying audiences.

 The Warrens of Virginia is also significant because of date upon which it was released.
 It opened just one week after the premier of another Civil War drama, D.W.
 Griffith’s KKK-glamorizing epic, The Birth of a Nation.
-Birth caused national controversy and protest due to its hateful content but it cemented the feature-length picture as the mode of dramatic cinema.

 On a tragic note, the 1924 remake of Warrens cost actress Martha Mansfield her life.
 Her antebellum dress was ignited by a carelessly discarded match and she died from her injuries.